gulp-cookery/gulp-chef/README.md

 }
 ```

-You register a gulp task using `gulp.task()` method, and then run it from CLI.
+You register a gulp task using `gulp.task()` method, and then run it in CLI.
 ``` javascript
 gulp.task(gulpTask);
 ```